lilqasr/leolab/Projects/Analyzing_my_Spotify_historical_Data_part-1.md

 First of all, I created a Database, and imported the json file.
 Then I changed some parts of the table like names.

-1. The first thing was to know how many records the table has and the period of time cover by the data received:
+**1. The first thing was to know how many records the table has and the period of time cover by the data received:**

 <script src="https://gist.github.com/lilqasr/02cdc00f9f6cfa6164b40c3935cae2b3.js"></script>